Ewooral/leetcode-and-algoexpert-solutions/python/recursion/Notes on Recursion.md

 # Recursion
-  It is a method of solving a problem whre the solution depends on the solution to the similar instance of the same problem.
+  It is a method of solving a problem where the solution depends on the solution to the similar instance of the same problem.

 # When to use Recursion